duartejeremias/maze-generator/README.md

 ## How it works
 * Given a length, width and density of walls, the program will run until it generates a maze with **at least** one possible solution.
+* Has 2 types of generation, fast (path is generated first and then the walls) and slow (walls are generated first and then the path)
 * Contains an implementation of the A* path-finding algorithm to solve generated maze.

 ### Side notes